IDMNYU/IdeationPrototyping_LadyK/schedule.md

     <ul>
         <li> If you are new this week, make sure to do the homework outlined in week 1 (above).</li>
         <li> Write a short reflection of the documentary watched in class - The Creative Brain, and post it on your Process site under "reflections." </li>
-        <li> Post exercises (FourSight Profile) done in class or outlined in class with a reflection.
-Tell me what you are thinking?
-What were your results?
-Post under "Reflections".</li>
         <li>Constant Input/Output: Post the documentation of your process and results of the exercises, including a deep reflection of <a href = "Constant_IO_Week2.md"> Constant IO Week 2 Brief</a></li>
     </ul>
     </td>